Gradient + TensorFlow Serving

 }

-Response format
+#### Response format <a href="#response_format_3" id="response_format_3"></a>

-A classify request returns a JSON object in the response body, formatted as follows:
+A `classify` request returns a JSON object in the response body, formatted as follows:

 {